dr-richard-barker/Settlers_of_Mars_3D_LLM/README.md

 # Overview
 This game is a combination of a DnD style choose your adventure role playing adventure that travels across a Settlers of Mars board.

-1. Setting the scene/date: The game is set in the near future, when humans have begun to colonize the moon and are exploring Mars.
-The players take on the role of colonists who are tasked with building a new home for humanity on the frontiers of these two new worlds.
+> 1. Setting the scene/date: The game is set in the near future, when humans have begun to colonize the moon and are exploring Mars.
+The players > take on the role of colonists who are tasked with building a new home for humanity on the frontiers of these two new worlds.

-2. Creating Characters: During the game the players develope their own characters while exploring the new world(s).Member of the team will chose to become scientists, engineers, farmers, soldiers, or any other type of person who would be useful in a colonization effort.
+> 2. Creating Characters: During the game the players develope their own characters while exploring the new world(s).Member of the team will chose to become scientists, engineers, farmers, soldiers, or any other type of person who would be useful in a colonization effort.
 The characters will need to work together to overcome the challenges of living in space and building a new society.

-3. Evolving Gameplay: The game is played in a series of sessions, each of which represents a day in the life of the colonists and the corporations they represent.
+> 3. Evolving Gameplay: The game is played in a series of sessions, each of which represents a day in the life of the colonists and the corporations they represent.
 The players will make decisions about how to spend their time, such as exploring the planet, building new structures, or conducting scientific research.
 They will also have to deal with unexpected challenges, such as natural disasters, hostile aliens, or even the occasional mutiny.

-4. Unknown Conclusion: The game ends when the colonists have successfully established a permanent settlement on the moon and Mars.
+> 4. Unknown Conclusion: The game ends when the colonists have successfully established a permanent settlement on the moon and Mars.
 The players will then have to decide what kind of society they want to build on these two worlds.
 Will they be a peaceful utopia or a militaristic dictatorship?
 The choice is up to you!

-Choose your character
+# Potential Characters to choose from
-Scientist, captain, engineer, farmer, doctor
+Scientist, captain, engineer, farmer, doctor, others...?

-The teams and their skills
+## Choose their strengtha
-Insert AI team pic
+> Intelligence

-## Potential Characters
+> Construction
-Intelligence
+> Medicine
-Construction
+> Agriculture
-Medicine
+> Leadership
-Agriculture
+> Scientist
-Leadership
+> Ohers...?

-Scientist
+Creat AI team pic

 ## Descriptions of the characteristics your team will find useful for colonizing Mars: